TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

     rendering of the link <tutorial-typolink-builder>` the information must be stored in another way.
 In this example we hardcoded it.
 But you could also make it available by TypoScript Setup or as part of the link that is saved.

+For a complete list of available option see :ref:`linkbrowser-api-tab-registration`.

 .. _tutorial_backend_link_handler: